thaisbeham/Applied_deep_learning/README.md

 * Add two more datasets from ISOT Dataset[1], use baseline parameters.
 > f1socre: 0.96 for class 0 and 0.99 for class 1

-Lastly, the final model ( 4 datasets and baseline parameters) was tested on the test set.
-The results were: f1socre: 0.96 for class 0 and 0.99 for class 1

 The final two approaches were done with the same parameters as the baseline approach since the evaluation on validation set did not presentedn any significance change.

+Lastly, the model from the last approach (4 datasets and baseline parameters) was chosen as the final model, since it present higher number of datasets what makes it amore complete model and performed as good as the others on validation set.
+Therefore it was finally tested on the test set.

+Results on test set: f1socre: 0.96 for class 0 and 0.99 for class 1

 ### Time required